When adjusting ignition timing, keep hands, equipment and wires well clear of the fan impeller.

 Tools for checking and adjusting ignition timing

-On some models, a TDC transmitter is installed to check the ignition system.
-However, to use it, a special BMW tester must be connected to the diagnostic socket, so if a special tester is not available, then a regular strobe lamp should be used.
-Ignition timing marks can be located on the vibration damper, and if there are none, then there should be a TDC mark.
-If the stroboscopic lamp has an adjustable delay, then the ignition timing can be determined by first zeroing the measurement, and then rotating the adjusting device until the TDC marks are aligned, after which the ignition timing advance value is read from the stroboscopic lamp.
-If a standard strobe lamp is used, mark the vibration damper according to the required ignition timing advance and use the formula to calculate the distance from the TDC mark to the ignition timing mark:
+Some models are equipped with a TDC transmitter to test the ignition system.
+However, to use it, a special BMW tester must be connected to the diagnostic connector, so if a special tester is not available, a standard strobe lamp should be used.
+The ignition timing marks may be located on the vibration damper, and if they are not there, there should be a TDC mark.
+If the strobe lamp has an adjustable delay, the ignition timing can be determined by first zeroing the measurement, and then rotating the adjusting device until the TDC marks are aligned, after which the ignition timing advance value is read from the strobe lamp.
+If a standard strobe lamp is used, then in accordance with the required ignition timing advance, apply a mark on the vibration damper and use the formula to calculate the distance from the TDC mark to the ignition timing mark:

 Distance =